StarRocks/starrocks/docs/table_design/Data_distribution.md

 StarRocks distributes the data in a partition randomly across all buckets.
 It is suitable for scenarios with small data sizes and relatively low requirement for query performance.
 If you do not set a bucketing method, StarRocks uses random bucketing by default and automatically sets the number of buckets.

-However, note that if you querymassive amounts of data and frequently use certain columns in the filtering condition, the query performance provided by random bucketing may not be optimal.
+However, note that if you query massive amounts of data and frequently use certain columns as filter conditions, the query performance provided by random bucketing may not be optimal.
 In such scenarios, it is recommended to use [hash bucketing](#hash-bucketing).
-When querying with these columns in the filtering condition, only data in a small number of buckets that the query hits need to be scanned and computed, which can significantly improve query performance.
+When these columns are used as filter conditions for queries, only data in a small number of buckets that the query hits need to be scanned and computed, which can significantly improve query performance.

-**Precautions**
+**Limits**

 - You can only use random bucketing to create a Duplicate Key table.
-- You can not specify a table bucketed randomly to belong to a [Colocation Group](../using_starrocks/Colocate_join.md).
+- You cannot specify a table bucketed randomly to belong to a [Colocation Group](../using_starrocks/Colocate_join.md).
-- [Spark Load](../loading/SparkLoad.md) can not be used to load data into tables bucketed randomly.
+- [Spark Load](../loading/SparkLoad.md) cannot be used to load data into tables bucketed randomly.

 In the following CREATE TABLE example, the `DISTRIBUTED BY xxx` statement is not used, so StarRocks uses random bucketing by default, and automatically sets the number of buckets.